 U Got This!

-Western Oregon University first-year and transfer students are required to complete the U Got This! up-stander training their first term at WOU.
-This engaging, online conversational software program will guide you through three 15-20 minute modules, helping you examine attitudes and language that contribute to a cultural tolerance of sexual violence and domestic violence.
+Western Oregon University first-year and transfer students are required to complete the U Got This! bystander training their first term at WOU.
+This engaging, online conversational software program will guide you through three 15-20 minute modules, helping you examine attitudes and language that contribute to a cultural tolerance of sexual and interpersonal violence.

 Review the FAQ and sexual misconduct resource sections below for important information and details.

 Trigger warning: this training discusses sensitive topics and content on sexual assault and interpersonal violence, which may be difficult to complete; students are encouraged to prepare themselves emotionally beforehand or take a brief period of time away if they need to attend their own well-being.
 Students may contact Abby’s House Confidential Advocates at email@example.com if they wish an exemption.
 If you need to speak to a WOU confidential support service, please contact Abby’s House (503-838-8219) or the Student Health & Counseling Center (503-838-8313).

 Why do I need to complete this online training?